w3f/research/docs/polkadot/networking/3-avail-valid.md

 Stage B of phase 2 is morally similar to stage B of phase 1, but ends up being structurally quite different, due to the different high-level requirements.

-Each distributee (c, i) is not expecting any specific pieces from anyone, but rather ceil(N/3) pieces of the block from every parachain v for which it is a secondary checker.
+Each distributee (c, i) is not expecting any specific pieces from anyone, but rather ceil(N/3) pieces of the block from every parachain v for which it is a approval checker.
 After a grace period of 2 * T_L, if they have not received enough pieces for any v, they will begin querying other validators for their pieces for these blocks.

 For load-balancing, this querying of other validators (c', i') begins at c' = c + 1, i' = i, increasing c' then increasing i'.
 This means that the last validators to be queried will be (c, i - i/2) to (c, i - 1) which precisely are the ones that (are supposed to) have sent us pieces already in stage A, so we avoid duplication.

-At any time, if the distributee receives ceil(N/3) or more pieces of the blocks of every parachain v for which they are a secondary checker for, they can cancel the above process with success.
+At any time, if the distributee receives ceil(N/3) or more pieces of the blocks of every parachain v for which they are a approval checker for, they can cancel the above process with success.

 Each distributor is responsible for a smaller fraction of the required pieces for each block, by design.
 Therefore, we don't need a separate follow-up part for distributors.